freekrai/simperium-php/README.md

 You can [sign up](http://simperium.com) for a hosted version of Simperium.
 There are Simperium libraries for [other languages](https://simperium.com/overview/) too.

 This is not yet a full Simperium library for parsing diffs and changes.
-It's a wrapper for our [HTTP API](https://simperium.com/docs/http/) intended for scripting and basic backend development.
+It's a wrapper for their [HTTP API](https://simperium.com/docs/http/) intended for scripting and basic backend development.

 ### License
 The Simperium PHP library is available for free and commercial use under the MIT license.